-- 1. Roster (Check-in & check-out forms) for children - Child's first and last name - o Full name of parent of guardian or authorized representative - Time child is signed in (with signature of person signing child in each day) - Time child is signed out (with signature of person signing child out each day) - All rosters must be uploaded through MDHS submission site at minimum, once per week of operation.
-Upload the rosters at this link: CCAIR. - 2.
+- 1. Roster (Check-in & check-out forms) for children - o Child's first and last name - o Full name of parent of guardian or authorized representative - o Time child is signed in (with signature of person signing child in each day) - o Time child is signed out (with signature of person signing child out each day) - All rosters must be uploaded through MDHS submission site at minimum, once per week of operation - 2.
 Roster (Check-in & check-out forms) for personnel - 3.
 Screening forms (can be documented on check-in/check-out forms) - 4.
 Medication logs (if medication will be administered) - 5.
 Daily Schedule - 6.
 Meal Schedule - 7.
 Emergency/Evacuation Plan